jiangqiw/Recipes-Calories-Prediction-Model/README.md

 <iframe src="assets/fig1.html" width=800 height=600 frameBorder=0></iframe>

-The model can not correctly predic the calories of recipes since not enough feature and the recipes are clustered, making it hard to make precise prediction.
+The model can not correctly predict the calories of recipes since not enough feature and the recipes are clustered, making it hard to make precise prediction.

 ## Final Model